-Christmas in Berlin is magical.
-In fact, I had such a memorable and amazing time in the city during Christmas that I even recommend it as one of the Best Countries to Spend Christmas in.
+In fact, I had such a memorable time in the city during Christmas that I recommend it as one of the Best Countries to Spend Christmas in.

 Visit the Christmas Markets

-Obviously this is the number one reason to spend Christmas in Berlin!
-These quaint and cozy Christmas markets are spread throughout Germany, and of course as the capital Berlin has some of the best.
+Quaint and cozy Christmas markets are spread throughout Germany, and as the capital, Berlin has some of the best.
 These markets are full of hot drinks, beer and gluhwine, meats, sausages, cheese, snacks, popcorn, nuts, candy, pretzels… pretty much anything you could need for a picturesque European Christmas experience is sold here.
-Some of my favorites are…

-This one is great because its set between two massive ornate churches.
-They sell lots of crafts like homemade ornaments and jewelry, and of course amazing foods.
-My favorite was this cheesy bread thing pictured above… delicious!
-ALSO if you come here don’t miss the Rausch Schokoladenhaus just down the street.
-The awesome chocolate store has massive chocolate carvings of Berlin’s monuments and sites, and is definitely worth popping into when you’re in the area.
+If go to Gendarmenmrkt, don’t miss Rausch Schokoladenhaus just down the street.
+The chocolate store has massive chocolate carvings of Berlin’s monuments and is definitely worth popping into when you’re in the area.

 Winter World at Potsdammer Platz

-Daniel and I walked here for lunch when we visited Tiergarten, a HUGE park in the middle of the city.
-This also contains memorials and historical information about the city, as well as a zoo, trees, trails, and beautiful landscapes.
+Daniel and I walked here for lunch when we visited Tiergarten, a huge park in the middle of the city.
+The park has memorials and historical information about the city as well as a zoo, trees, trails, and beautiful landscapes.